Hello, lovely ladies. I have a luxurious treat for you today.

 Pull up a chaise lounge, break out your favorite hot beverage, and let’s explore 150 side hustle ideas for single moms (and females in general)!

-- Affiliate marketing: In case you didn’t know, affiliate marketing is a super easy way to earn extra income.
+1. Affiliate marketing: In case you didn’t know, affiliate marketing is a super-easy way to earn extra income.

-Here’s how it works: When people come to your site, they click a link to your partner’s site to check out that person’s product, course, or service.
+Here’s how it works: When people come to your site, they click a link to your partner’s website to check out that person’s product, course, or service.

 Your partner pays you for the traffic to their site, you connect your visitors to something that could blow their minds, and you build street cred for your business savvy.
 Win all around!

-There are many websites that offer affiliate marketing and some people have their own affiliate programs, so explore the options in your industry and start making that money!
+Many websites offer affiliate marketing, and some people have their affiliate programs, so explore the options in your industry and start making that money!

 2. Airbnb: Got some room in your house?
 An empty rental property?
 A comfy couch?
-Put ’em to work and strut smiling to the bank!
+Put them to work and strut smiling to the bank!